gchq/stroom-content/source/support-scripts/clientArtefacts/linux/generic_stroom_feeder/README.md

 # Synopsis
-The script `generic_stroom_feeder.sh` is designed to run from a crontab entry that periodically collects and posts log files to a Stroom event repository (web service).
+The script `stroom_generic_feeder.sh` is designed to run from a crontab entry that periodically collects and posts log files to a Stroom event repository (web service).
 Once collected, the original log files are deleted, although the script can optionally archive (to a directory) a copy of each file posted.
 The script manages the storage impost of the collected log files in the event of post failures.
 That is, it will queue the collected log files and age off (delete) the oldest given an aggregated size has been met.